Build Introduction

 Rotting Lightbringer places pools of Poisoning damage, which scales off your Overpowered Pulverize damage.
 More than one puddle can be placed at a time, just not overlapped.
 Subsequent casts of

-Pulverize will cause puddles to send out Splashes for high damage.
+Pulverize will cause puddles to send out Splashes for serious damage.

 Aspect of Retaliation better?